-- 1. Understand how DNA is responsible for genotypic differences between the predacious animals of interest. - 2.
-Investigate techniques used in DNA technology: DNA sequence diversity and uniqueness, DNA digests, restriction enzymes, and gel electrophoresis. - 3.
+1. Understand how DNA is responsible for genotypic differences between individuals.

+Investigate techniques used in DNA technology: DNA sequence diversity and uniqueness, DNA digests, restriction enzymes, and gel electrophoresis.
 Investigate and understand the process for gel electrophoresis including analyzing data.

 In this lab you will examine an abridged version of a DNA digestion process.
-During the exercise you will learn to analyze and compare a number of DNA fragments to determine whether or not they are from the same predactious animal.
+During the exercise you will learn to analyze and compare a number of DNA fragments to determine whether or not they are from the same individual.
 These fragments can be visualized through a process known as "gel electrophoresis."